blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...1]core/+page.md

-  icon?: string // the icon to represent the chain publicRpcUrl?: string // an optional public RPC used when adding a new chain config to the wallet blockExplorerUrl?: string // also used when adding a new config to the wallet secondaryTokens?: SecondaryTokens[] // An optional array of tokens (max of 5) to be available to the dapp in the app state object per wallet within the wallet account and displayed in Account Center (if enabled) secondaryTokens?: SecondaryTokens[] // An optional array of tokens (max of 5) to be available to the dapp in the app state object per wallet within the wallet account and displayed in Account Center (if enabled)
+  icon?: string // the icon to represent the chain publicRpcUrl?: string // an optional public RPC used when adding a new chain config to the wallet blockExplorerUrl?: string // also used when adding a new config to the wallet secondaryTokens?: SecondaryTokens[] // An optional array of tokens (max of 5) to be available to the dapp in the app state object per wallet within the wallet account and displayed in Account Center (if enabled)
 }